-Has your heart ever felt constricted by a pile of past mistakes?
-Or perhaps a worry arises, whether Allah will forgive the sins we have committed?
-That feeling is natural and is actually a sign that there is still a light of faith in our hearts.
+Has your heart ever felt suffocated by the weight of past mistakes?
+Or perhaps a lingering worry whispers: Will Allah ever forgive the sins I have committed?
+Such feelings are entirely natural; in fact, they are a profound indicator that the light of faith still flickers within your heart.

-In the journey of a Muslim’s life, we are not exempt from error and forgetfulness.
-However, the best of those who err are those who immediately return to Allah.
-This is what is known as repentance (taubat).
+In the journey of a Muslim’s life, we are never immune to errors and forgetfulness.
+However, the absolute best among those who err are those who swiftly return to Allah.
+This act of returning is what we call repentance (Taubah).

 التوبة : رجوع عما كان مذموما في الشرع إلى ما هو محمود فيه